Market drops in early trade

-The market breadth, indicating the overall health of the market, is weak.
-On the BSE, 825 shares rose and 1315 shares fell.
-A total of 109 shares were unchanged.
+The market breadth, indicating the overall health of the market, is positive.
+On the BSE, 968 shares rose and 938 shares fell.
+A total of 90 shares were unchanged.

 Stocks in news: